0910QiChen/DotNetCoreExercise/README.md

 - **Microsoft Identity**: Learn how to integrate Microsoft Identity into a multi-layered project and structure the database and entities appropriately.
 - **User Management**: Implement user sign-up, sign-in, and role management.
 - **JSON Web Tokens (JWT)**: Understand JWT creation, validation, and usage for securing API endpoints.
+- For more details, refer to the original blog by Andre Vitor Lopes, [here](https://medium.com/swlh/securing-your-net-core-3-api-using-identity-93d6426d6311).
 - For more details, refer to the original exercise code by Andre Vitor Lopes, which uses .NET Core 3.0, [here](https://github.com/alopes2/Medium-MyMusic-Identity).
 Note that this example uses .NET 7.0.

 For more details, refer to the original author Andre Vitor Lopes [here](https://blog.andrevitorlopes.com/).